Viola praemorsa: Distribution and habitat

 Viola praemorsa is native to western North America from British Columbia and Alberta in Canada; to Washington, Oregon, Idaho, Montana, Wyoming, Utah, California, Nevada, and Colorado in the U.S. It occurs on mountain slopes, usually where forests or grassy meadows are present, in moist or dry soil.
 In California, it often occurs in yellow-pine forests.
+In Canada, where it is an endangered species, V. praemorsa subsp. praemorsa is associated with Garry oak ecosystems.